distillpub/post--deconv-checkerboard/index.md

 Our experience has been that nearest-neighbor resize followed by a convolution works very well, in a wide variety of contexts.

-One case where we've found this approach to help is Generative Adverserial Networks.
+One case where we've found this approach to help is Generative Adversarial Networks.
 Simply switching out the standard deconvolutional layers for nearest-neighbor resize followed by convolution causes artifacts of different frequencies to disappear.

 {{> assets/deconv_fixes.html}}